TL

 The Lancet Microbe publishes research, reviews, personal views, and news focused on microbiology, antimicrobial resistance, infectious diseases, diagnostics, and related clinical and public health topics.

-Looking to publish in Lancet Microbe?
+Looking to publish in The Lancet Microbe?
 Livewrite integrates seamlessly with Word to help you write, edit, and format faster.

 Try Livewrite Now